raiyaninit/EcoSortNet/README.md

 ---

 ### Problem Statement
+Modern waste management faces a growing challenge as global waste generation continues to rise each year.
+Organic waste (such as food scraps, garden material, and paper) and inorganic waste (such as plastics, metals, and glass) are often disposed of together, making effective recycling and treatment difficult.
 India generates millions of tons of waste every year, and improper disposal remains a major challenge.
 Organic waste (such as food scraps and garden material) and inorganic waste (such as plastics, metals, and glass) are often mixed together, leading to:

 - Rapidly filling landfills